New assistant joins program after two successful seasons at Colgate

 Starsia joined the Colgate staff from NCAA DIII Dickinson College, where he served as an assistant coach.
 He helped lead the Red Devils to back-to-back historic seasons, posting a school-record 17 wins in 2011.
 The team advanced to the NCAA quarterfinals that season before falling to eventual national champion Salisbury.
 Dickinson posted a school-best 15-3 record in 2010, and went on to better that mark with the 17-2 campaign in 2011.
 He also mentored one of his defensemen, John Haire, to All-America honors in both 2010 and 2011.

 Prior to coaching at Dickinson, Starsia was a standout defenseman and assistant coach at Lynchburg College.
 As a player, Starsia and the Hornets won two Old Dominion Athletic Conference (ODAC) titles and made three NCAA Tournament appearances.
 He graduated with a degree in sport management and a minor in English in 2006, and earned a master's of education with an emphasis in educational leadership from Lynchburg College in 2008.

 He made the Dean's List in 2004, 2005 and 2006 while also garnering Academic All-ODAC honors each of those years.
 He was honored by his teammates with the David Zimmer Team Spirit Award in 2003, 2005 and 2006.

 During his coaching tenure, Lynchburg advanced to the ODAC final twice, winning the championship in 2008 and finishing second in 2007.
 He was involved in all aspects of the program, which has a strong tradition in the sport of men's lacrosse.

 Starsia and his wife, Pam, currently reside in Charlottesville.
-The couple welcomed their first child in October, a son, Dominic.
+The couple has one child, a son, Dominic.